mavlink/mavlink-devguide/en/services/opendroneid.md

 * ASD-STAN prEN 4709-002 Direct Remote Identification

 For additional details, please see [here](https://github.com/opendroneid/opendroneid-core-c#relevant-specifications).
+In general, the front page of the [opendroneid core-c](https://github.com/opendroneid/opendroneid-core-c) repository has lots of pointers to additional information and SW projects related to drone ID.

 ## Broadcast methods and impact on the message design {#broadcast_methods}